-When reading strings with a maximum length of one program execution will resume the moment a key is depressed, and the character read will not be echoed.
+When reading strings with a maximum length of one program execution will resume the moment the user depresses a key.
+The character read will not be echoed.

 10.1.2 The procedure readln

 The procedure readln is identical to read, except that after a value has been read a carriage return is output.
 The format of the procedure statement is: